RSS3-Network/Mastodon-Instance-Kit/README.md

 ## Option 1: Automated Mastodon Instance Deployment

 For users who want to quickly set up a new Mastodon instance with RSS3 node integration.
 It provides:
-- A straightforward setup process for a complete, ready-to-use Mastodon instance
+- A straightforward setup process for a ready-to-use Mastodon instance
-- Automatic configuration for RSS3 node integration
 - Pre-configured relay services, allowing your instance to receive messages from major Mastodon instances

 This approach is ideal for those who want a simple solution that's operational right after deployment, with built-in connectivity to the wider Mastodon network.